 Ultimately, in the eyes of Goodyear, his success wasn’t quantifiable.
 There wasn’t a dollar sign next to his work.
 Instead, his success came in the form of progression and growth for mankind.
 He knew he had invented something that would change the world.
 However, success is in the eye of the beholder.
 There are those who desperately try to quantify success, and then there are those who see the journey as the achievement.
 And luckily for the footballing world, Juan Manuel Lillo is the latter.

 Statistically speaking, Juanma Lillo, as he is more commonly known, hasn’t been a successful manager.
-In his 30 year career, he has worked in every corner of Spain, having managed 11 Spanish teams, and has even crossed the Atlantic to coach in Mexico and Columbia.
-Of the 13 teams that he has coached, he has been let go from eight of them.
+In his 30-year career, he has worked in every corner of Spain, having managed 11 Spanish teams, and has even crossed the Atlantic to coach in Mexico and Columbia.
+Of the 18 teams that he has coached, he has been let go from nine of them.
 His winning percentage as a manager is around 37 percent.
-If this is the case, why is he regarded as one of the brightest minds in footballing history and why has he been an influence to so many elite managers including Pep Guardiola?
+If this is the case, why is he regarded as one of the brightest minds in footballing history and why has he been an influence on so many elite managers including Pep Guardiola?
 As Juanma constantly states, it’s all about the journey.

 During his time at Cultural, he began to use the now popular formation 4-2-3-1.
 In an interview with Sid Lowe, he explains the formation in detail: “I can’t remember what I felt at the time but I wanted the players ahead of the ball to have more mobility and to be closer to the opposition’s goal.
 I wanted four attackers but with a rational occupation of space.
 I was trying to create a spatial distribution.”